evittlyemov/Programming-Basics-with-Java/README.md

 # hello-world
 Programming basics in SoftUni, exercises + coding in Java

 Evgeni is here!
-Don't what to write so, just a non-sense text is coming.
+Don't know what to write so, just a non-sense text.
-Second line text and..
-..third line.